The Million Dollar Quartet – COMPLETE PHOTOGRAPHY (December 4, 1956)

-Below: the most famous of all Million Dollar Quartet photos …
+The most famous of all Million Dollar Quartet photos:

 The original Fab Four!

-Often mistaken as one and the same image (with the photo above), here we have the 4 in a slightly different pose.
-And of course Elvis’ ladyfriend (Marilyn Evans) is now also in the frame.
+Often mistaken as one and the same image with the photo above, here we have the four in a slightly different pose.
+Elvis’ ladyfriend (Marilyn Evans) is now also in the frame.

-Please scroll down, to the “Million Dollar Quartette” magazine article, for a much less cropped (but sadly rotated and overlapped by another image) version of this classic photo.
+Please scroll down to the “Million Dollar Quartette” article, for a much less cropped version of this photo.

 An interesting one.
 At first glance this photo appears to be heavily cropped, but the ‘damage’ could be much less than it seems to be when going by the dimensions of the photo (apart from the ‘whites’ of course).